False data independency: a look at cache line and write combining

 - Write combining allows multiple writes to be assembled and written further out in the cache hierarchy as a unit.
 This saves port and bus traffic.
 Saving traffic is particularly important for avoiding partial writes to uncached memory.

 Assembly/Compiler Coding Rule 51.
-(H impact, L generality) If an inner loop writes to more than four arrays (four distinct cache lines), apply loop fission to break up the body of the loop so only four arrays are being written to in each iteration of each of the resulting loops.
+(High impact, Low generality) If an inner loop writes to more than four arrays (four distinct cache lines), apply loop fission to break up the body of the loop so only four arrays are being written to in each iteration of each of the resulting loops.

 Experiment 2.
-Write one billion times to eight arrays.
-Each array contains one million elements, with each element being eight bytes long.
+Write to eight arrays one billion times.
+Each array contains one million elements, and each element of eight bytes.
 The control group uses a single loop for writing.
 The feature group uses two loops, with each loop writing to four arrays.

 1// control group: one-byte-one-loop/main.go